Jaredabera/Q-Poisoning-Adversarial-Attack/README.md

 - **Angle Phase-Shifting**: Applies perturbations to rotation angles to create adversarial states.
 - **Fidelity Evaluation**: Computes fidelity between original and adversarial states to assess attack effectiveness.
 - **Dynamic Perturbation Adjustment**: Updates perturbations based on fidelity thresholds to refine attacks.
+- The core perturbation is modeled as a quantum phase transition.
 ![updated_psq_with_all-1](https://github.com/user-attachments/assets/39a0d10e-4005-47b6-a383-8cd9c26396ac)
 ## Algorithm
 The core algorithm is structured as follows: